M-J-o-tech/coursera-frontend-course/README.md

-# coursera-test
+# coursera-frontend-course
-In this repository are things stored, which i learned during the "Html, Css and JavaScript for Webdevelopers" course
+In this repository are the things stored i learned during the "Html, Css and JavaScript for Webdevelopers" course on coursera